 Why I Left the Seventh-Day Adventist Church

-Why I Left the Seventh-Day Adventist Church (Research 2023)
+Why I Left the Seventh-Day Adventist Church (2024 Report)

 Why I Left the Seventh-Day Adventist Church: Most people leave the Seventh-Day Adventist Church because of doctrinal differences.
 Teachings and opinions on the interpretation of the Bible and prophecy and day of worship have led to many people leaving the SDA Church.